kangyu-california/PersistentWindows/Help.md

 * Replace the default app icon with your customized one
   * Save your icon file as `pwIcon.ico` and copy it to `C:/Users/\<YOUR_ID>/AppData/Local/PersistentWindows/`, or copy it to the directory where you are invoking PersistentWindows from using the `-redirect_appdata` command argument.
   * Save the second icon file as `pwIconBusy.ico` in the same directory.
 This icon is displayed when PersistentWindows is busy restoring windows.

-* Manipulate the window z-order (Obsolete since version 5.41):
-  * Bring a window to the top of the z-order by clearing the topmost flag of an obstructive window:
-    * Click on the other window first to de-focus, then Ctrl click the window that you want to bring to the top (or the corresponding icon on the taskbar).
-  * Send a remote desktop or vncviewer window to the bottom of the z-order (because the Alt+Esc hotkey may not work for them on Windows 7 or old Windows 10 versions):
-    * De-focus the rdp window first, then hold Ctrl+Win and click on the rdp window

 * Enable/Disable auto restore for any (child or dialog) window:
   * To include a child/dialog window for auto restore, move the window using only the mouse